Stud Service

 2. In addition progesterone testing nearly guarantees getting a breeding or breedings at the “perfect” time thereby possibly increasing litter size.
 One additional puppy will more than make up for the cost of the PT.

-3.In addition to giving you piece of mind that the timing of the breeding is right , an often overlooked benefit of progesterone testing is that you will know in advance ( within a day) when your girl’s litter will be whelped.
+3.In addition to giving you piece of mind that the timing of the breeding is right , an often overlooked benefit of progesterone testing is that you will know in advance ( within a day 85% of the time) when your girl’s litter will be whelped.
 You can plan for the litter with a degree of certainty you wouldn’t have otherwise.

 4. A final benefit of PT is that we will know how long we can try for a natural breeding before we must decide whether or not to use artificial insemination.
 It does not happen often but it does happen.
-Should that be necessary we would use the University of Illinois.
+Should that be necessary we usually have resources available locally to handle the breeding.

 All in all we believe the added expense is well worth it!!

-We can get prog. tests done at the U of I for a reasonable fee and may do that if we have any doubts at all about your girls progress while she is here.
+We can get prog. tests done locally for a reasonable fee and we may do that if we have any doubts at all about your girls progress while she is here.
 It’s accurate ( quantitative not litmus) and quick ( results in a few hours).
-Only downside is that the first visit involves setting up a clinic number and an office visit charge which runs about $100.
-From then on each prog. test is about $55.
-One or two is usually sufficient.
-While this may seem to be an unecessary expense, if we can get one additional puppy ( and that is likely) by having at least one breeding at the most optimum time, it will pay for itself.
-We are now doing progesterone for all of our own breedings.
+One or two tests is usually sufficient.
+While this may seem to be an unnecessary expense, if we can get one additional puppy ( and that is likely) by having at least one breeding at the most optimum time, it will pay for itself.
+We do progesterone testing for all of our own breedings even when using our own studs.
 We can discuss this possibility at the time.

 STUD FEES

 After much consideration and researching the stud fees of Labs around the country, especially yellows with outstanding credentials, pedigrees and health clearances and consulting with numerous friends in the retriever world we have concluded that Morgan’s stud fee should be raised a bit to keep it in line with comparable males.
 We could find no comparable yellow male with a stud fee as low as Morgan’s.
 If someone wants a pedigree very close to Morgan’s but at a lesser price, Morgan’s son, Tru, would be a good choice.
-Tru is now Qualified All Age for field trials and has earned the MH title.
+Tru is now Qualified All Age for field trials and has earned the MH and HRCH titles.
+Tru’s son, Ten, now has his MH and HRCH titles and brings something a bit different to the table.
+Kid has now earned his SH title and is running Master and near Qualifying level stuff, has an outstanding pedigree and clearances far beyond most studs and will be running for additional titles after a return trip to Alabama training with Dakota Mealer.
+See complete info on these males on the Guys page.

-As of May 6, 2013 stud fees for the guys are as follows:
+As of May 09, 2016 stud fees using natural breeding for the guys are as follows:

 See The Guys page for complete info on these fine Labrador males.